Configure Hyper-Q Logging for Azure Log Analytics

 These examples use the

-for the names of the custom log files.
+hyper_q_error_log_CLandhyper_q_default_tracer_CLfor the names of the custom log files.
 Replace this with the name of your environment’s custom log files.The hyper_q_error_log_CL Log File

 hyper_q_error_log_CL | extend CSVFields=parse_csv(RawData) | extend Timestamp = tostring(CSVFields[0]) | extend Pid = tostring(CSVFields[1]) | extend SessionId = toint(CSVFields[2]) | extend CRID = tostring(CSVFields[3]) | extend LSN = toint(CSVFields[4]) | extend Module = tostring(CSVFields[5]) | extend Line = toint(CSVFields[6]) | extend MessageCode = tostring(CSVFields[7]) | extend LogSeverity = tostring(CSVFields[8]) | extend Message = tostring(CSVFields[9]) | extend QueryString = tostring(CSVFields[10])